stacks-network/rendezvous/docs/chapter_7.md

 npx rv . stx-defi test --bail
 ```

+## Step 6: Identify and Fix the Borrow Bug

-The bug is in this line of the `borrow` function:
+After taking a closer look at the lending contract, the bug is in this line of the `borrow` function:

 ```clarity
 (new-loan (+ amount))
 ```

-## Step 6: Fix the Borrow Bug

 Change the line to correctly accumulate loans: